solarblade60/ResilientEmailService/README.md

 Then, I created the SendGrid and MailGun accounts and went over their API documentation.
 Through trial and error, I reproduced the API request for both
 SendGrid and MailGun email delivery in Postman.
 Once I was able to successfully deliver emails, I began to move this functionality over to the code and began making the data models and services that were needed.
 After I was able to successfully get both working, I refactored it with modularity and good design in mind, including basic error handling as well.
 At all of these steps, I was continuously unit testing.
+The only other library I used (besides default Microsoft ones) is Newtonsoft.Json, a popular JSON framework for .NET.

 I hardcoded the secret API keys in to my solution, but this is not secure at all.
 If this were production, I would have some cloud service or tool (like Azure KeyVault) to store and access these confidential secrets.
 In the interest of time, I also implemented basic input validation